-At the height of the Cold War, Satish Kumar walked 8,000-miles for world peace and met some of the most remarkable people of the 20th century.
-Join him as he relives this journey.
+4 Extra Debut.
+At the height of the Cold War, Satish Kumar walked 8,000 miles for peace and met some remarkable people on the way.
+From June 2014.

 In 1973 he settled in England, taking on the editorship of Resurgence magazine, and becoming the guiding light behind a number of ecological spiritual and educational ventures.

-Poet Lemn Sissay reads extract from Kumar's autobiography - described as "One of the few life-changing books I have ever read".
+Poet Lemn Sissay reads extract from Kumar's autobography - described as "One of the few life-changing books I have ever read".

 Presented by Satish Kumar